 Partnership sites encompass a much larger number of institutions that share with us the goals of improving education for children, supporting teacher and counselor education preparation and professional development for teachers, counselors, and administrators, but are not engaged in inquiry as to the impact of the partnership relationship on student and teacher learning.
 Partnership sites may also share all the goals and core characteristics of a PDS but lack adequate resources for full PDS status.
 These sites have the potential for becoming PDSs.

 The overall network is a dynamic one and schools interested in either joining the network or applying for PDS status are encouraged to do so.
-The co-chairs of the PDN Executive Council are Professor Sunyata Smith (firstname.lastname@example.org) and Assistant Principal Mithat Gashi of New World High School (email@example.com), and you may direct your questions about the network to them.
-Elvani Pennil (firstname.lastname@example.org) is the director of field experiences and the Professional Development Network.
-If you are interested in having your school serve as a site for fieldwork students or student teachers, contact her.
+The chair of the PDN Executive Council is Professor Sunyata Smith (email@example.com).
+Please direct your questions about the network to Professor Smith.
+If you are interested in having your school serve as a site for fieldwork students or student teachers, please contact Leslie Lieman (firstname.lastname@example.org), Director of Clinical Practice & Partnerships.